-The Wells County Foundation Announces Grants from first 2023 Cycle
+The Wells County Foundation Announces Grants from second 2023 Cycle

-The Wells County Foundation, Inc. Board of Directors recently approved grants totaling $89,507 for the first of three grant cycles in 2023.
-A total of 9 grants were awarded as follows:
+The Wells County Foundation, Inc. Board of Directors recently approved grants totaling $119,371 for the second grant cycle in 2023.
+A total of 17 grants were awarded as follows:

-Creative Arts Council of Wells County - $3,095 - This grant will provide funding for the rights and royalties for the (Bluffton High School’s) production of Little Shop of Horrors – Broadway Version performed April 7-8, 2023 at Life Community Church.
-Bluffton High School students will work as the director, cast and crew of this production.
+Creative Arts Council of Wells County - $6,509 - This grant will provide funding for the rights and royalties for the productions of Irving Berlin’s White Christmas; and The Legend of Sleepy Hollow.
+White Christmas will be performed December 8, 9 and 10 at Life Community Church.
+The Legend of Sleepy Hollow will be performed October 27 and 28 at Life Community Church.
 Through productions such as these, the Wells Community Theatre provides a constructive outlet for community members to exercise their creativity and a supportive group for people young and old with which to identify.
 In addition, it provides a great source of entertainment for Wells County residents to enjoy.
-Grant made from the Edwina Patton Unrestricted Endowment Fund.
+Grant made from the Elizabeth Patton Unrestricted Endowment Fund and the Edward and Henrietta Goetz Unrestricted Endowment Fund.

 The Foundation considers grant proposals three times annually for those agencies seeking funding through the competitive grant process.
 Funding for these grants comes from the unrestricted funds which are administered by the Foundation.
 Donors with broad philanthropic interests find that an unrestricted fund in the community foundation is a simple and flexible way to accomplish their charitable objectives.
 Contributing to an established unrestricted fund, or creating a new unrestricted fund is an excellent way to provide resources for grantmaking and help make a positive difference for the ever-changing needs in Wells County.